 ‘Hope this will not inconvenience you.
 The hospital people will tell you to move in a couple of days (if they haven’t already) because they have already received the papers of my transfer.--’

-However, Saroj didn’t agree to become their family member.
+However, Saroj didn’t agree to become a member of their family.
 It was fine to be of help, support, and shelter each other but not belong to the family.
 His three brothers had separated while he was absent from the family.
 It was a painful memory.
-A single family can break apart, but the parts seldom came together.
+A single family can break apart, but the parts seldom come together.

 Krishnapriya gave a toothless smile and said, “I get it.
 You don’t want to get entangled.
 Fine, just stay with us.”